ManticoreGamesInc/platform-documentation/src/references/game_events.md

 ## Registering for an Event

 Players can register for events from the [Events page](https://coregames.com/events), from the **Core** client, or in the games themselves if creators implement a UI Event RSVP Button.
-Players registering for an event will allow them keep track of specific events they are interested in, and receive notifications when events begin.
+Players registering for an event, will allow them to keep track of specific events they are interested in, and receive notifications when events begin.

 Players can also unregister from events at anytime, this will remove the event from the player's event list, and they will not receive a notification when the event begins.